Gay Men and Money Management: How to Empower Yourself

 Just like therapy for any other kinds of life emotional, behavioral, or situational challenges, therapy (and certainly some forms of life coaching for gay men) can help you strengthen your confidence and self-empowerment in this area.
 And that sets you up for long-term success.

-If you would like support for your specific experiences in these areas, consider reaching out for help via therapy or coaching, either from me or other providers at GayTherapyLA.
+If you would like support for your specific experiences in these areas, consider reaching out for help via therapy or coaching, at GayTherapyLA.
 We are here to help, and make these kinds of ideas tailored to help you as an individual, beyond the general discussion here.
 For information on those, call or text 310-339-5778, or email Ken@GayTherapyLA.com.